11 MARCH 2018 | KAREN KAO

 somewhere where his home would not be at the remote crossroads of drug routes and smuggling corridors.

-Pace never tells the reader what’s a vampire village.
+Paco never tells the reader what’s a vampire village.
 But he told our critique group it’s a place where the inhabitants only come out at night.

 Part II shows us Paco out of the field and into an air-conditioned basement in Tuscon, Arizona, collecting border intelligence.
 He longs to return to the field though he has nightmares, too.
 Historical fact, contemporary research and eyewitness accounts coalesce into a cogent case for demilitarizing the US-Mexico border.